requirement-yogi/yogi-launchers/README.md

 ## Thanks to...

-This setup is inspired from https://github.com/collabsoft-net/example-confluence-app-with-docker-compose .
+This setup is inspired from https://github.com/collabsoft-net/example-confluence-app-with-docker-compose , so thank you Remie!